ShigeruTakimoto0107/PSController/readme.md

 - Uphold Fail-Fast principles

 PSController aims to provide an environment where "PowerShell can be automated with the feel of Tera Term Macro."

+## Future Vision: The Cross-Shell Orchestrator

+The ultimate goal of this project is to evolve beyond a simple PowerShell automation tool into a robust **Cross-Shell Orchestration Engine**.

+In the modern development landscape, engineers frequently switch between Windows PowerShell, Linux Bash, and other terminal environments.
+Our vision is to bridge the gap between these isolated silos using **Windows Terminal** as the central hub.

+### The Core Concept
+We are building a controller that treats different terminal tabs and panes as interconnected nodes.
+Imagine the following workflow orchestrated by PSController:

+*   **Inter-Process Communication:** Monitoring an event or a specific output log in **Tab A (PowerShell)** and automatically triggering a corresponding command in **Tab B (Ubuntu/Bash)**.
+*   **Unified Macro Automation:** Implementing a "Tera Term-style" macro language that isn't confined to a single shell, but orchestrates a series of tasks across multiple operating systems and environments.
+*   **Seamless Integration:** By leveraging the `wt` (Windows Terminal) command-line interface, PSController will dynamically spawn, manage, and communicate across tabs and panes, creating a cohesive, automated developer workspace.

+By combining the power of modern terminal features with the reliability of classical macro-based automation, we aim to redefine how developers bridge the gap between Windows and Linux environments.

 ## Support for Development